UoB-OOP/coms10017/summative/cw-model.md

 CW-MODEL
 ========

-In this first task we will ask you to implement Java classes, which model the game mechanics of " Scotland Yard" within a given software framework.
+In this first task we will ask you to implement Java classes, which model the game mechanics of "Scotland Yard" within a given software framework.

 Note that you will implement the full version of the game (not the beginners version), but with the following alterations/clarifications: